Losant/losant-docs/docs/dashboards/overview.md

 ## Email Reports

 You also have the option to email a report based on a dashboard at a recurring interval.
-You can do this under the "Email Reports" section in the dashboard settings:
+You can do this under the "Reports" header in the dashboard settings:

 ![Email Report Settings](/images/dashboards/email-report-settings.png "Email Report Settings")

 You can configure a set of email addresses to receive a PDF report of the dashboard at a regular interval.
 Choose a time of day and the days of the week to send the report, and you can also configure the subject and message of the email.
-In the above example, the report will be emailed every Thursday at 10:10am central time to myemail@example.com.
+In the above example, the report will be emailed every Thursday at 10:10am central time to the addressed recipient.
 The resulting email will include a link to a PDF report of the dashboard at that time, similar to the example below:

 <img style="border-top: 0px; border-bottom: 0px" src="/images/dashboards/email-report-example.png" alt="Email Report Example" title="Email Report Example" />